leverdeterre/shakeMyApps-appScan-blog/_posts/2022-06-28-app-technologies.md

 ---
 title: "App Technologies"
-description: Discover the App Technologies to make an App in 2022
+description: Discover the technologies you should know about to start an App in 2022
 permalink: appscan-appstore-technologies.html
 categories:
   - AppStore